georapbox/flexbox-playground/README.md

 ## Setup

-First install gulp command line tool globally with:

-`npm install --global gulp`

-And from the project's root install the dependencies with:
+From the project's root install the dependencies with:

 `npm install`

-After it's done, this will attempt to run `bundle` in the current dir to install the `compass` gem defines as a dependency in the `Gemfile`.
-Without the Ruby `compass` gem, `gulp build` will fail.

 ## Build

-To build the code just run `gulp` from the command line.
+To build the code just run `npm run build` from the command line.
 This will produce functional version in the `dist` folder.

 ## License
 This source code is under [MIT license](https://github.com/imjustd/flexbox-playground/blob/master/LICENSE).